Datawheel/canon-stats/docs/COMPLEXITY.md

 Allows to calculate Economic Complexity measures, comparing the share of an activity in a local unit (e.g. region, province) with the share of that activity in the world.
 This is based on the methodology proposed on [oec.world](https://oec.world/en/resources/methods#uses).
 Values accepted are `subnational` and `relatedness`.

+### iterations
+Updates the number of iterations used for ECI / PCI calculations.
+Default value is `20`.

 ### options

 Customize the output options of each endpoint.
 Currently, options are `limit` and `sort`.